westpark/wallball/docs/using-these-worksheets.rst

 * Every step builds on the previous one and results in a visible change to the game.
 The new parts of the code are shown in yellow.

-* Very occasionally, to produce a result, a step will do something simple which then will then replace by something more sophisticated in a later step.
+* Occasionally, to produce a result, a step will do something simple which then will then be replaced by something more sophisticated in a later step.
 Parts which have now been removed are shown in yellow with a ##DELETE flag.